hbkworld/streaming-spec/complex_types.md

 ### How to Interprete Measured Data

-After the meta information describing the signal is, delivered measured data blocks are to be interpreted as follows:
+After the meta information describing the signal has been received, delivered measured data blocks are to be interpreted as follows:

 - See whether this is more meta information or measured data from a signal.
 - Each data block contains complete values of a signal.
 - A block may contain many values of this signal.
 They are arranged value by value.
-- Only explicit values are send.
+- Only explicit values are sent.
 - Values following an implicit rule are calculated according the implicit rule.
-- Theoretically a signal might contain no explicit avlue ast all.
+- Theoretically a signal might contain no explicit value at all.
 There won't be any component value to be transferred.
 All component values are to calculated using the implicit rules.

 \pagebreak